Real Estate Photography with Olympus Cameras

 Read more

 I have photographed real estate and interiors with Olympus and other micro 4/3 cameras before, and I’ve always been happy with the results.
-These days I’m photographing homes with the Olympus OM-D E-M1X and usually the m.Zuiko 7-14mm f2.8 pro lens.
-That is supported on a FotoPro X-go MAX tripod, and I use a Godox AD200 strobe when I need to augment the natural light in a space.
+I was photographing homes with the Olympus OM-D E-M1X, and usually the m.Zuiko 7-14mm f2.8 pro lens, before I switched over to Full-frame Sony cameras in mid-2021.
+I still use a FotoPro X-go MAX tripod, and a Godox AD200 strobe when I need to augment the natural light in a space.
 I’ll get into why I’m using that particular setup in a moment.

 Starting Points